nystudio107/seomatic/README.md

     seomaticMeta.seoImage
     seomaticMeta.canonicalUrl

+By default, `seomaticMeta.canonicalUrl` is set to `craft.request.url`.

 All of the variables are set by a combination of your SEO Site Meta settings, and the SEO Template Meta settings linked to the currently rendered template (if any).

-By default, `seomaticMeta.canonicalUrl` is set to `craft.request.url`.
+These are the primary SEOmatic variables that you will be manipulating in your templates.

 These work like any other Twig variables; you can output them by doing:

     {{ seomaticMeta.seoTitle }}

+If you have a **Twitter Handle**, you'll also get variables that are used to generate your Twitter Card tags:

+    seomaticMeta.twitter.card
+    seomaticMeta.twitter.site
+    seomaticMeta.twitter.creator
+    seomaticMeta.twitter.title
+    seomaticMeta.twitter.description
+    seomaticMeta.twitter.image

+If you have a **Facebook Profile ID**, you'll also get variables that are used to generate your Facebook Open Graph tags:

+    seomaticMeta.og.type
+    seomaticMeta.og.locale
+    seomaticMeta.og.url
+    seomaticMeta.og.title
+    seomaticMeta.og.description
+    seomaticMeta.og.image
+    seomaticMeta.og.site_name
+    seomaticMeta.og.see_also

+When SEOmatic goes to render the `twitter` and `og` tags, it iterates through the respective arrays, so you can add, remove, or change any of the key-value pairs in the array, and they will be rendered.
+Just ensure that the `key` is a valid schema type for the respective meta tags.

 You can also change them all at once like this using the Twig [set](http://twig.sensiolabs.org/doc/tags/set.html) syntax:

 	{% set seomaticMeta = {
-	    seoTitle: 'Some Title',
+	    seoTitle: "Some Title",
 	    seoDescription: entry.summary,
-	    seoKeywords: 'Some,Key,Words',
+	    seoKeywords: "Some,Key,Words",
-	    seoImage: '',
+	    seoImage: seomaticMeta.seoImage,
 	    canonicalUrl: entry.url,
+	    twitter: {
+	        card: seomaticMeta.twitter.card,
+	        site: seomaticMeta.twitter.card,
+	        creator: seomaticMeta.twitter.creator,
+	        title: "Some Title",
+	        description: entry.summary,
+	        image: seomaticMeta.twitter.image
+	    },
+	    og: {
+	        type: seomaticMeta.og.type,
+	        locale: seomaticMeta.og.locale,
+	        url: entry.url,
+	        title: "Some Title",
+	        description: entry.summary,
+	        image: seomaticMeta.og.image,
+	        site_name: seomaticMeta.og.site_name,
+	        see_also: seomaticMeta.og.see_also
+	    }
 	} %}

+Anywhere we are setting a field to `seomaticMeta.*`, we're setting it to what it already is, essentially saying to leave it unchanged.
+We do this because Twig requires that you pass in the entire array to the `set` operator.

 Or if you want to set just one variable in the array, you can use the Twig function [merge](http://twig.sensiolabs.org/doc/filters/merge.html):